MPRedEagle/ModPe-Script/README.md

 ModPeScript
 ============

-Owner :
+Owner : Darius Ellert Klaus RedEagle
-DevilLordSR-MCPE > facebook.com/ville.a.mania

-Mod Pe Developer Teams.

-This Repo is not for requesting mods.
+This repo is not for requesting mods,
-If you wanna request,Please chat me on my facebook.
+For requesting please contact me on facebook :Facebook.com/vile.a.mania.